Tesla (TSLA) Q3 2017 Results - Earnings Call Transcript

 Deepak Ahuja - Tesla, Inc.

-And then learn from those and figure out how do we redesign whatever we do over the next (34:05), and spend more efficiently our CapEx.
-So it's the right thing to do.
+And then learn from those, and figure out, how do we redesign whatever we do over the next (34:05) spend more efficiently our CapEx.
+So, it's the right thing to do.

 Elon Reeve Musk - Tesla, Inc.

 Yeah, exactly.
-As we mentioned earlier, we're finding that some parts of the line clearly are capable of 6,000 or 7,000 units a week.
-And maybe one – that's just by shortening path length, speeding up the robots, adding some robots where the checkpoints exist, simplifying some of the processes and a few minor part redesigns (34:47) how much you can improve the cycle time.
+As we mentioned earlier, we're finding that some parts of the line very clearly are capable of 6,000 or 7,000 units a week, and maybe more than that, just by shortening path length, speeding up the robots, adding some robots where the chokepoints exist, simplifying some of the processes, and a few minor part redesigns, it's remarkable how much you can improve cycle time.
 So...

 Ryan Brinkman - JPMorgan Securities LLC

 Okay.
-Actually that's helpful.
+Actually, that's helpful.

 Elon Reeve Musk - Tesla, Inc.